argoproj/argo-workflows/docs/windows.md

 ## Limitations

-- Sharing process namespaces [doesn't work on Windows](https://kubernetes.io/docs/setup/production-environment/windows/intro-windows-in-kubernetes/#v1-pod) so you can't use the Process Namespace Sharing (pns) workflow executor.
+- Sharing process namespaces [doesn't work on Windows](https://kubernetes.io/docs/setup/production-environment/windows/intro-windows-in-kubernetes/#v1-pod) so you can't use the Process Namespace Sharing (PNS) workflow executor.
-- The argoexec Windows container is built using [nanoserver:1809](https://github.com/argoproj/argo-workflows/blob/b18b9920f678f420552864eccf3d4b98f3604cfa/Dockerfile.windows#L28) as the base image.
+- The executor Windows container is built using [nanoserver:1809](https://github.com/argoproj/argo-workflows/blob/b18b9920f678f420552864eccf3d4b98f3604cfa/Dockerfile.windows#L28) as the base image.
 Running a newer windows version (e.g. 1909) is currently [not confirmed to be working](https://github.com/argoproj/argo-workflows/issues/5376).
-If this is required, you need to build the argoexec container yourself by first adjusting the base image.
+If this is required, you need to build the executor container yourself by first adjusting the base image.

 ## Building the workflow executor image for Windows

 To build the workflow executor image for Windows you need a Windows machine running Windows Server 2019 with Docker installed like described [in the docs](https://docs.docker.com/ee/docker-ee/windows/docker-ee/#install-docker-engine---enterprise).

-You then clone the project and run the Docker build with the Dockerfile for Windows and `argoexec` as a target:
+You then clone the project and run the Docker build with the `Dockerfile` for Windows and `argoexec` as a target:

 ```
 git clone https://github.com/argoproj/argo-workflows.git